bluekvirus/Stage.js/implementation/HOWTO.md

 ```

 A little bit more about the basic options:
-* appendTo - in case you don't have `editor=""` in your template
+* appendTo - in case you don't have `editor="[fieldname]"` in your template and want to change where to put the editor other than the default position.
-* parentCt - in case you want to delegate editor events to a parent container object (e.g a view object called form).
+* parentCt - in case you want to delegate editor events to a parent container object (e.g a form object).
-* type - text, password, url, email, checkbox(s), radios, file, hidden, ro, textarea, select
+* type - text, password, url, email, checkbox(s), radios, file, hidden, ro (for read-only), textarea, select
 * label
 * help
 * tooltip